aws/karpenter-provider-aws/website/content/en/preview/concepts/setup.md

 ## KarpenterControllerPolicy

 A `KarpenterControllerPolicy` object sets the name of the policy, then defines a set of resources and actions allowed for those resources.
-The policy creates authorization for the Karpenter Controller to AWS resources, instead of using the NodeInstanceProfile which probably has less permissions to AWS resources.
 For our example, the KarpenterControllerPolicy would be named: `KarpenterControllerPolicy-bob-karpenter-demo`

 ```